Ghostkeeper/Luna/plugins/data/datatype/implement.rst

 	.. function:: is_serialised(serialised)

-Checks if a sequence of bytes is of the data type that the plug-in implements.
+Checks if the specified ``bytes`` represent an object of the data type that the plug-in implements.

-For performance reasons, it is important to check this fairly efficiently using as few bytes from the source sequence as possible.
-Generating bytes from the source sequence may involve slow I/O. Use a magic number if available.
+For performance reasons, it is important to check this fairly efficiently, since every data type must be tested in order to find the data type of a sequence of bytes.
+Use a magic number if available.

-- ``serialised``: A sequence of bytes representing some object.
+- ``serialised``: ``bytes`` representing some object.
 - Return: ``True`` if the sequence of bytes represents an object of this data type, or ``False`` if it doesn't.

 ----

 	.. function:: serialise(data)

-Serialises an instance of the data type into a stream of ``bytes`` for storage or communication.
+Serialises an instance of the data type into ``bytes`` for storage or communication.

 - ``data``: The instance of the data type.
-- Return: A stream of ``bytes`` that represents the state of the instance completely.
+- Return: A ``bytes`` object that represents the state of the instance completely.

 ---------
 MIME Type